netzkern/butler/README.md

 We provide a powerful interactive cli.
 When you create a project template you can create a [`Survey`](/docs/templateSurveys.md).
 Surveys are used to collect informations from the users to generate individual templates.
-Beside templating we also plan to integrate common tasks of popular Project Managents Tools like Jira, Confluence in Butler.
+Beside templating we also plan to integrate common tasks of popular Project Management Tools like Jira, Confluence in Butler.

 > Bootstraping projects should be fun!